clusterlib/clusterlib/README.rst

     make doc

-To update the documentation, simply do
+To update the documentation on http://clusterlib.github.io/clusterlib/, simply do

     make gh-pages